Recently, I installed a game called Guild Wars 2.

 The solution is quick and easy.
 Here’s what you need to do.

 For whatever reason, this only works on shortcuts.
-If you know a different way, let me know in the comments.
+If you know a different way, let me know.

 If you already have the app’s shortcut on your Desktop, go ahead and right-click on it.
 Then, select Properties and skip to step 3.